dumlutimuralp/antrea-packet-walks/part_d/README.md

 This section explains how Address Resolution Protocol (ARP) flows are handled by OVS.
 It also clarifies for what reason MAC address "aa:bb:cc:dd:ee:ff" is used in various tables by OVS in the previous sections.

+To revisit the related section in the OVS pipeline, as shown below, an ARP flow would end up being processed by Table 20.

 # 12. ArpResponder Table #20

-This table defines how OVS handles the ARP requests.

 Table 20 on Worker 1 node is shown below.